camchardukian/Certifications/README.md

 ## Udemy

 Udemy is a popular online course provider that arranges coursework into a series of modules that can include videos, exercises, and assessments.

+## University of Finland

+The University of Finland offers a prestigious series of MOOCs (Massive Open Online Courses) that are designed to mirror the rigor and depth of their on-site courses.

+These courses are often recognized as equivalent to traditional college courses and, in many cases, can even be redeemed for college credit.